ymattw/joyus/index.md

     <img src="image/home/tutu-and-me.jpg" />
 </div>

-In IT industry (码农), living in Beijing, China.
+Software engineer.
+Currently Living in California, USA.
 Loves freedom and simplicity.
 Unix guy, Vim user, Mac user, open source enthusiast, likes to implement tools and automation with bash and python.
 Likes to drive manual transmission cars.
 Likes [Weiqi](http://en.wikipedia.org/wiki/Weiqi) (entry level, just enough to enjoy it).
 Hates most in the world is unproductive meeting.

 I am happily married to [Cynthia](http://joyus.net), we have a boy child petnamed _Tutu_ who born in Chinese new year 2012.
 I am being proud as a busy